pcevans/WebServerPlugin/README.md

 # WebServerPlugin
 A plugin for Unreal Engine 4 that uses Unreal's FSocket system to create a local web server.
 Built using Unreal Engine 4.22.

+NOTE: To work as a web server, you must configure your router to forward connections to port 8080!

 Currently verified to work on the following platforms: Windows, Android.

 Eventual support for the following platforms: iOS, Mac, Linux.